Larry Hazzard: Rest of career as a referee

 Exactly one month and six days after the Spinks versus Qawi match, Hazzard again refereed a bout featuring Alexis Arguello; this time, the Nicaraguan faced Trinitarian boxer and former WBA world lightweight champion Claude Noel on 24 April 1983 at the Showboat Hotel and Casino in Atlantic City.
 The fight was significant because of its ending: after being dropped in round one, Noel retired during round three, claiming a hip injury.
 The fight was telecast live on NBC Sportsworld and Noel looked to be in significant pain before retiring.

 Two other rather significant ten-rounds, non-title contests with Hazzard as referee soon followed: on Sunday, 10 July 1983 at Atlantic City's Caesars Hotel and Casino, future International Boxing Hall of Fame member Thomas Hearns, the WBC world super-welterweight (junior-middleweight) champion, boxed future IBF world super-middleweight champion Murray Sutherland, who would later become the first-ever world champion as a super-middleweight.
 Hearns won that fight by ten-rounds unanimous decision.
 Thirteen days later, Hazzard refereed the ten-rounds fight between yet another future International Boxing Hall of Fame member, WBA world bantamweight champion Jeff Chandler and Oscar Muniz of Los Angeles, California.
 Chandler was undefeated in 33 previous tests and Muniz had lost 3 of his 41 bouts, with 3 draws (ties) and 35 victories.
 During this era, Chandler was widely considered to be among the ten best boxers, regardless of weight division, world-wide.
 Not many experts or fans gave Muniz much of a chance, but he won the fight, beating Chandler by a ten-rounds split decision and causing one of 1983's biggest upsets in professional boxing.
 That fight took place at the Atlantic City's Sands Hotel and Casino (Chandler later in the year avenged that loss, technically knocking out Muniz in seven rounds on 17 December to retain his WBA world bantamweight championship, also at the Sands Hotel and Casino in Atlantic City; that rematch was refereed by Vincent Rainone instead).

-On October, 1983, Hazzard found himself traveling, once again, to Japan; this time, to Sapporo; there, he refereed the fourth fight between WBA world junior-flyweight champion Lupe Madera of Mexico and challenger and former world champion Katsuo Tokashiki of Japan, in a bout held on 23 October.
+In October 1983, Hazzard found himself traveling, once again, to Japan; this time, to Sapporo; there, he refereed the fourth fight between WBA world junior-flyweight champion Lupe Madera of Mexico and challenger and former world champion Katsuo Tokashiki of Japan, in a bout held on 23 October.
 Madera retained his belt by a fifteen-rounds unanimous decision.

 Three months later, Hazzard went to Italy to referee the rematch between WBA world flyweight champion Santos Laciar of Argentina and former world champion Juan Herrera of Mexico, who was trying to recover the championship.
 This contest was held on 28 January 1984 at Marsala, where Laciar beat the Mexican for the second time, by scoring a 15-rounds unanimous decision victory.